hiperiondev/SM1vm/README.md

 .word:    Define new mnemonic from complete line.
 Ex. dup@  get t2n d+1 .label:   Assign the address at this point to label.
 .comment: Comment line.
-.address: Modify actual address pointer.
+.org:     Set the location counter to an absolute value.
 Only accept decimal number.
-If number is preceded by "offset" address pointer is incremented by this value.
+          If number is preceded by "offset" location counter is incremented by this value.
 ```
 NOTE: Directives can't be used inside macro.
 ## FORTH